 While Washington DC may be known for their Cherry Blossom trees there are also beautiful pink magnolia trees worth seeing.
 Often confused for Cherry Blossoms the magnolia trees offer large pink blossoms that look stunning.

-The pink Saucer Magnolias trees typically bloom a week or two before the Cherry Blossoms so you can usually see them in March.
+The pink Saucer Magnolias trees typically bloom a week or two before the Cherry Blossoms so you can usually see them in March in the DC area.

 In this post I’ll be showing you all of my favorite places to photograph Magnolia trees in Washington DC.
 There are plenty of places to see Magnolias in DC including Enid A. Haupt Garden, Rawlins Park, and around the Tidal Basin.